alamgirqazi/mobile-application-development-course/readme.md

 [A very basic introduction to Node.js - Part 8](https://alamgirqazi.github.io/tech-blog/intro-to-nodejs-part-8/)

+Using FireStore (Firebase) with Angular / Ionic (coming soon)

+How to save Images using Node.js (coming soon)

+If you have any topics you want me to cover after exams, email me.

 #### ~~Quiz #1 will be on Friday (4-Oct-2019).
 Slides till lecture 4.~~ <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/extras/Quiz%20%23%201%20-%20MAD%20Course%20-%20Answers.pdf">Quiz Answers. </a>

 #### ~~Quiz #2 will be on Friday (6-Dec-2019).
 Slides 7, 11, 12 and 13.~~ <a href="https://github.com/alamgirqazi/mobile-application-development-course/blob/master/extras/Quiz%20%23%202%20-%20MAD%20Course%20-%20Answers.pdf">Quiz Answers. </a>